Nghi03/paper-jekyll-theme/_posts/2025-07-22-uploading-image.md

 ![test_kitten](https://github.com/Nghi03/paper-jekyll-theme/blob/master/assets/images/cat.png)

-This is how to upload from your assets (your local image)
+This is how to upload from your assets.... (your local image)